rabilrbl/Downloads-Organizer/README.md

 # Downloads-Organizer

-Organizes your download folder based on their type and extensions
+Organizes your download folder based on their type and extensions.

+***If there is a file with unspecified extension, Downloads-Organizer will automatically create a new sub folder for the extension under Others.***

 - Documents
 - Text Files